Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Capsicum frutescens, guinea pepper, african bird pepper,

 Cayenne pepper is a type of capsicum annum and is usually used to add a chilly flavor to dishes.
-This pepper has been a part of Native American dishes and medicine since year unknown.
+This pepper has been a part of native american plant medicine and dishes for years.
 The ingredient capsaicin is held responsible for the various health benefits of this hot chili.
-Here are several benefits of cayenne pepper:
+Here are cayenne pepper medicinal plants and their uses:

 - Enhances blood circulation

 - Clears nasal congestion

 - Boosts metabolism